 Always a good excuse to get away from your desk for a maximum of 10 to 15 minutes.
 We don't have many people in the office so washing up usually happens when one is free.
 You could start washing up the cups and plates especially after lunch break when there's more and then maybe move on to tidying the kitchen cupboards up, this can lead on to emptying bins and to push it further, emptying the shredder at the same time.

 In my line of work rules and regulations change almost monthly, I can go to so many websites to download the 'latest changes', print them off and update my knowledge.
 Any future questions asked I can be the first to put my hand up.
-I'll let you into a little secret, I have a folder I made from the first day I started my job and it's kept beside me at all times, it is filled with everything I need including these new updates, I call it 'Jeanette's Bible'.
+I'll let you into a little secret, I have a folder I made from the first day I started my job and it's kept beside me at all times, it is filled with everything I need including these new updates.
 When I have a spare 10 minutes I read through it and take out what is not needed and replace with new.

 10. Restocking stationary